lucas-gillon/sparta-exercices/02_programming/03_functions/c5763934aaee2df9d61c494813db10c0f850826b/03_odd_even/README.md

   - for odd numbers -> `"<argument> is an odd number."`
   - for even numbers -> `"<argument> is an even number."`

-If the given argument is not an [number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number), the function will _logs_ `"<argument> is not a number."`; test it out to know what can be passed in your function.
+If the given argument is not an [number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number), the function will _log_ `"<argument> is not a number."`; test it out to know what can be passed in your function.

 E.g.